 One major drawback of NASA Credit Union is the lack of locations.
 This is the same problem you’re going to run into regardless of which credit union you choose.

-If you want to have the ability to walk in a branch and handle your business face-to-face, then you will need to choose a big national bank or a local credit union.
+If you want to have the ability to walk into a branch and handle your business face-to-face, then you will need to choose a big national bank or a local credit union.

 While these people could be the exception, it’s something to be aware of when opening a new account.